dccuchile/wefe/doc/create_metric.rst

 How to implement your own metric
 ================================

-The following guide will show you how you can implement your own metrics using this toolkit.
+The following guide will show you how to implement your own metrics using this toolkit.

 Create the class